raae/raae.codes/src/content/pages/index.md

 **No?** Feel free to contact me on [hey@raae.codes](mailto://hey@raae.codes).

 **Who am I?** My name is Benedicte Raae.
 You might know me as [@raae](http://twitter.com/raae) or [Queen Raae](https://nattermob.dev).
 I am a senior developer, indie hacker and mom from Oslo, Norway&nbsp;🇳🇴

----

-Keep updated on _all the things_ by signing up for [my weekly updates](https://lillylabs.ck.page/17c78534ba).
-You may also join [Queen Raae's Gatsby Newsletter](https://lillylabs.ck.page/9dfb2f4345) or the [POW!
-Newsletter](https://www.usepow.app/newsletter).